GrabFedor/fractals/README.md

 Also we can animate it and see the zoom process with a really good colors:
 ![](https://github.com/GrabFedor/fractals/blob/master/manbrot.gif)

-you can check more information about Mandelbrot set [here](https://en.wikipedia.org/wiki/Mandelbrot_set)
+you can read about Mandelbrot set [here](https://en.wikipedia.org/wiki/Mandelbrot_set)